What does a Docent do?

 Become a Docent

-Those interested in becoming a Harn Docent must submit an application, be accepted and complete a comprehensive New Docent Training Program.
+Those interested in becoming a Harn Docent must submit an application for review and acceptance, and complete a comprehensive New Docent Training Program.
 Prior art experience is not required as training and mentoring is provided through a series of active, fun and engaging sessions.

 i